Belhmidi/terraform/README.md

 # Terraform
-Terrefrom IAC code for AWS and GCP.
+Terrefrom IAC for AWS and GCP.
 To install Terraform on Windows System go to https://www.terraform.io/downloads.html download the executable file and complete the following:

 * Download the executable file to any folder.